giantswarm/aws-admission-controller/README.md

 - On creation of an `AWSControlPlane` resource, the infrastructure reference of the according `G8sControlPlane` will be set if needed.

 - When a new `AWSMachineDeployment` is created, details are logged.
+- In an `AWSMachinedeployment` resource, the Release Version is defaulted based on the `Cluster` CR if it is not set.

+- In a `Machinedeployment` resource, the Release Version is defaulted based on the `Cluster` CR if it is not set.

 Validating Webhook: